-The started out as the St Michael’s Blues, a school based Auskick program based in Lane Cove.
+The Lane Cove Cats started out as the St Michael’s Blues, a school based Auskick program based in Lane Cove.

 He knocked on the doors of all the local schools and lobbied the NSW AFL.
-He eventually started an Auskick programme at St Michaels Primary School; which was amazing considering his son was too old for Auskick.
+Eventually he started an Auskick programme at St Michaels Primary School, which was amazing considering his son was too old for Auskick!

 In 2011 Steve Chisholm met another ex Victorian who had a similar vision of AFL in Lane Cove, but on a bigger stage.
 Enter Nick Brumley who turned the St Michaels Blues into the the club we know today, the Lane Cove Cats.

 The club as gone from strength to strength ever since.
 In 2013, it was recognised for its great Auskick program, with Paul Schofield being awarded the GSJAFL North Shore AUSKICK Coordinator of the Year award.
 He also picked up a national award; the NAB AFL Auskick Volunteer of the Year.